Types of Gemstones

 What is a gemstone?

 A gemstone is a mineral crystal or stone that can be cut and polished for use in jewelry or other adornments.
 Ancient civilizations often prized gemstones like lapis lazuli, turquoise, and aquamarine for their vibrant colors and purported health benefits, while other gemstones like red garnet were sometimes worn as talismans for protection and good luck.
-Nowadays, popular gemstones used in engagement rings and other jewelry include diamond, emerald, ruby, and sapphire.
+Nowadays, popular gemstones used in engagement rings and other jewelry include diamonds, emeralds, rubies, and sapphires.

 What is the rarest gemstone on earth?

 Painite is arguably the rarest gemstone on earth.
-At the time of its discovery by British gemologist Arthur Charles Davy Pain in 1951, only two specimens of this precious mineral stone existed.
+Only two specimens of this extremely rare mineral existed when British gemologist Arthur Charles Davy Pain discovered it in 1951.
 However, approximately a thousand more have been unearthed since then.

 What gemstone is the most expensive per carat?

 According to Astteria, an expert in the luxury gem trade, blue diamonds are the most expensive gemstones, valued at $3.93 million per carat.
-Moreover, flawless samples of these gems are exceptionally rare, making them all the more valuable.
-A famous example is “The Oppenheimer Blue”, which was sold by Christie’s Geneva for around $57.5 million (which equates to approximately $3 million per carat) in 2016.
+Moreover, flawless samples of these gems are extremely rare, making them all the more valuable.
+A famous example is “The Oppenheimer Blue,” which was sold by Christie’s Geneva for around $57.5 million (which equates to approximately $3 million per carat) in 2016.

 How to tell if a gemstone is real?